-Whether it be a pair of suede shoes, a rider’s jacket, a reading chair, a laptop portfolio, or even a sleek wallet, there’s nothing quite as stunning as a well-made leather product.
+Whether it be a pair of leather loafers, a rider’s jacket, a reading chair, a briefcase, or even a sleek wallet, there’s nothing quite as stunning as a well-made leather product.
 This classic material is timeless, elegant, and designed to withstand a plethora of everyday stains and scrapes.

 However, just because leather’s famously durable doesn’t mean you should avoid giving it some TLC.
 To ensure a long life for your favorite leather goods, it’s vital to regularly clean them and perform some light maintenance.
 To get you started on how to care for leather, we’ve assembled a handy guide with tips and tricks provided by Whitney Tinsley, director of leather education at Moore & Giles.

 Spot Clean Stains

 A major rule of thumb for leather care is to clean stains as quickly as possible.
 While you won’t always be able to catch spills right as they happen, being able to remove them as soon as you spot them will help to prevent extreme discoloration.

 “We suggest a mild solution of three parts ivory dish soap to one part distilled water for minor stains,” explains Tinsley.
 “If you were to spill wine on a leather chair, for example, you’d simply apply the solution to the affected area and blot with a white cloth.”

 “That being said, leather corrects itself over time,” adds Tinsley, “so even marks that seem major will eventually contribute to the overall patina.”

 In instances in which a stain has set overnight or isn’t drying in an attractive way, experts recommend applying a leather conditioner not only to the stain, but to the entire product, be it a piece of furniture, handbag or jacket.